ivanpajon/JavaFXLibrary/README.md

 ### FXMove

+Used to managing move actions in our window.
 When you create a **FXMove** object you must to give an **AnchorPane** to the constructor.
 See principal functions here:
 * **movePressed(**_MouseEvent e_**)**